Chena Huts exceeded all of our expectations. The room was one of the most beautiful rooms we’ve ever stayed in

-Chena Huts is approximately a 6 hour drive from Bandaranaike International Airport.
-However, many people tend to combine a visit to Chena Huts with either the tea country or alternative top beach spots such as Dickwella, where you can catch a 30 minute flight to Weerawila or Hambantota from both.
+Chena Huts is an approximate 6 hour drive from Bandaranaike International Airport.
+However, many people tend to combine a visit to Chena Huts with either the tea country or alternative top beach spots such as Dickwella.
+You can catch a 30 minute flight to Weerawila or Hambantota from both.

 When to go

 The temperatures in Yala tend to stay a steady 30 degrees Celsius throughout the year.
 The northeast monsoon brings heavy rainfall between September to December and the park normally closes in the month of September.
 The dry season, and best time for wildlife sightings, is between February and June.

 All visitors travelling to Sri Lanka must have an electronic travel authorisation (ETA), unless they are able to present a valid Sri Lankan passport.
 The ETA costs Â£35 and is generally issued within 5 days of purchase.
 Apply online on the official government website.